 The National Marine Manufacturers Association announced a partnership with Informa Markets to merge the Miami International Boat Show and Miami Yacht Show, including Superyacht Miami, creating one of the largest marine events in the world.
-The joint production will be branded the Miami International Boat Show and is scheduled to debut Feb.
-16-22, 2022.

 The in-water events will be centered in downtown Miami at Sea Isle Marina, One Herald Plaza and Island Gardens Deep Harbour on Watson Island.
 The portion of the show that’s off the water will be held at the Miami Beach Convention Center.